pewpew695/Youtube-Clone/README.md

 - Built a skeleton of the overall code & individual components
 - Built Header section with Hamburger menu, Search bar & Profile Icon
+- Built VideoContainer having a ButtonList at the top & VideoCards below
+- VideoCard list is displayed using data from Youtube API V3
+- Made SideBar with dynamic toggling using Hamburger Menu using Redux Store
+- Setup Redux store with appSlice which is used to manage display State of SideBar
+- Enabled Routing with react-router dom.
+- Clicking on VideoCard re-directs to WatchPage & clicking on Home option in SideBar re-directs to HomePage